Virtual Private Cloud

 - Resources within a VPC network can communicate with one another by using internal IPv4 addresses, subject to applicable network firewall rules.

-- Private access options for services allow instances with internal IP addresses can communicate with Google APIs and services.
+- Private access options for services allow instances with internal IP addresses to communicate with Google APIs and services.

 - Shared VPC to keep a VPC network in a common host project shared with service projects.
 Authorized IAM members from other projects in the same organization can create resources that use subnets of the Shared VPC network

-- VPC Network Peering allow VPC networks to be connected with other VPC networks in different projects or organizations.
+- VPC Network Peering allows VPC networks to be connected with other VPC networks in different projects or organizations.

 - VPC networks can be securely connected in hybrid environments by using Cloud VPN or Cloud Interconnect.